VojtechKursa/SortingAlgorithmsSimulator/README.md

 ### Install prerequisites

 To build this web application, first you need to install dependencies.
-If you don't have Node.js installed, install it according to the instructions on this webpage.
+If you don't have Node.js installed, install it according to the instructions on the [Node.js webpage](https://nodejs.org/en/download).
 Afterwards, run a command to install the required packages based on your package manager, for example for NPM it's:

 ```sh